 In addition to the basic requirements for the history major, honors students are obliged to complete the following additional requirements.

 Honors History majors are encouraged to take Honors versions of History 2800 and the two 4000-level seminars described above in Category A: Skills acquisition (9 credit hours).
-If insufficient honors seminars are offered in a given semester, an honors History major must either (1) take a non-honors seminar as an honors embedded course, or (2) request permission from the department Honors advisor to substitute a non-honors seminar for an honors seminar.
-The honors embedded option is offered solely at the instructor’s discretion.
+If insufficient honors seminars are offered in a given semester, an honors History major must either (1) take an honors embedded seminar, or (2) request permission from the department Honors advisor to substitute a non-honors seminar for an honors seminar.

 Honors students are encouraged to take Honors versions of the other 24 credit hours of other courses (discussed above), whenever possible.
 Students should only take non-honors 2000 level courses when a topical equivalent is not available at the 3000-level.